 This is why…

-Today’s “modern” Russian Blue has a “bit” of a Siamese look about them, which is one may to help differentiate them form other similar looking cat breeds including the:
+Today’s “modern” Russian Blue has a “bit” of a Siamese look about them, which is one way to help differentiate them form other similar looking cat breeds including the:

-While the Russian Blue remains a relatively rare breed, there were officially over 459 kittens registered with the Cat Fanciers Association (CFA) back in 2014, so hopefully, this breed will continue to grow in popularity as more and more folks have a chance to see one of the “beauties” in person.
+While the Russian Blue remains a relatively rare breed, there were officially over 459 Russian Blue kittens registered with the Cat Fanciers Association (CFA) back in 2014, so hopefully, this breed will continue to grow in popularity as more and more folks have a chance to see one of these “beauties” in person.

 Physical Characteristics of the Russian Blue Breed

 As we’ve already discussed, the main feature that sets the Russian Blue apart from other cat breeds is their soft sparkling “blue” coat that is typically highlighted with silver tips.

 These guys also have a set of very vivid green eyes that many folks will often describe as being “emerald green eyes” that make Russian Blue kittens just about impossible to put down!

 The only reason why one should consider purchasing a Russian Blue kitten or better yet adopting a Russian Blue rescue cat!
 You see, these guys are also a lot of fun to own.
 Particularly if you enjoy a cat that is full of energy.

 Even a “cat novice” should be able to take one look at a Russian Blue and know that this is not a cat that is going to want to sit around all day.
 Their long and lean body, attentive ears and wide-set eyes just scream….
 “This cat is ready to go!”

 And that’s exactly what you get when you decide to adopt a Russian Blue Kitten!